-United States of America Consumer Financial Protection Bureau

-Civil Investigative Demand

-To Seila Law, LLC c/o Ammon Aiono 5319 Century Ln Lynwood, CA 90262 This demand is issued pursuant to Section 1052 of the Consumer Financial Peotection Act of 2010 and 12 C.F.R.
-Part 1080 to determine whether there is or has been a violation of any laws enforced by the Bureau of Consumer Financial Peotection.

-Action Required (choose all that apply)

-Appear and Provide Ocal Terrimor

-Location of Investigational Hearing Date and Time of Investigational Hearing Bureau Investigators

-- ✓ Produce Documents and/or Tangible Things, as set forth in the attached document, by the following date 03/27/2017 - ✓ Provide Written Reports and/or Answers to Questions, as set forth in the attached document, by the following date 03/27/2017

-Notification of Purpose Pursuant to 12 C.F.R. § 1080.5

-The purpose of this investigation is to determine whether debt relief providers, lead generators, or other unnamed persons are engaging in unlawful acts or practices in the advertising, marketing, or sale of debt relief services or products, including but not limited to debt negotiation, debt elimination, debt settlement, and credit counseling, in violation of Sections 1031 and 1036 of the Consumer Financial Protection Act of 2010, 12 U.S.C. §§ 5531, 5536; 12 U.S.C. § 5481 et seq., the Telemarketing Sales Rule, 16 C.F.R. § 310.1 et seq., or any other Federal consumer financial law.
-The purpose of this investigation is also to determine whether Bureau action to obtain legal or equitable relief would be in the public interest.

-Custodian / Deputy Custodian

-Cheryl Goodwin Communer Financial Protection Bureau, Office of Enforceme

-1700 G Street, NW Washington, DC 20552
+A. K.R.
+Consumer Financial Protection Bureau United States of America Consumer Financial Protection Bureau Civil Investigative Demand To Seila Law, Ll c/o Ammon 5319 Century Lynwood, CA Aiono Ln This demand is issued pursuant to Section 1052 of the Consumer Financial Peotection Act of 2010 and 12 C.F.R.
+Part 1080 to determine whether there is or has been a violation of any laws enforced by the Bureau of Consumer Financial Protection.
+Action Required (choose all that apply) Appear and Provide Oral Testimony Location of f Investigational Hearing Date and Time of Investigational Hearing Bureau Investigators Notification of 1 The purpose of persons are eng products, inclusiviolation of Sec Purpose Pursuant to 12 C.1 f this investigation is to det gaging in unlawful acts or p ding but not limited to deb tions 1031 and 1036 of th 81 et seq., the Telemarketin Questions, as set forth in the attached document, by the following date 03/27/2017 F.R. § 1080.5 termine whether debt relief providers, lead generators, or other unnamed practices in the advertising, marketing, or sale of debt relief services or to negotiation, debt elimination, debt settlement, and credit counseling, in e Consumer Financial Protection Act of 2010, 12 U.S.C. § 5531, 5536; ag Sales Rule, 16 C.F.R. § 310.1 et seq., or any other Federal consumer ation is also to determine whether Bureau action to obtain legal or financial law.
+TI equitable relief Custodian / Dep would be in the public inte puty Custodian rotection Bureau, Office of Enforcemen Bureau Counsel Jan Singelmann, Amy Radon financial law.
+Tl equitable relief Custodian / Dep Cheryl Goodwin Consumer Financial Pr 1700 G Street, NW would be in the public into puty Custodian resection Bureau, Office of Enforcemen 2 Signature erest.
+Bureau Counsel Jan Singelmann, Amy Radon Consumer Financial Protection Buneau, Office of Enforcement T700 G Street, NW

-Date Issued 02/27/2017

-Bureau Counsel

-Jan Singelmann, Arny Radon Consumer Financial Protection Buncau, Office of Enforcemen 1700 G Street, NW Washington, DC 20552

-Signature

-Name / Title Cara Petersen/Deputy Enforcement Director

-Service

-The delivery of this demand to you by any method prescribed by the Consumer Financial Protection Act of 2010, 12 U.S.C. § 5562, is legal service.
-If you fail to comply with this demand, the Bureau may seek a court order requiring your compliance.

-Travel Expenses

-Request a travel voucher to claim compensation to which you are entitled as a wintess before the Bureau pursuant to Section 1952 of the Consumer Financial Protection Act of 2010, 12 U.S.C. § 5562.

-Right to Regulatory Enforcement Fairness

-The CPPB is committed to fair regulatory enforcement.
-If you are a small business under Small Business Administration standards, you have a right to contact the Small Business Administration's National Ombudsman at 1-888-REGPAR [1-888-734-3247] or www.ba.gov/ombudsman regarding the fairness of the compliance and enforcement activities of the agency.
-You should understand, however, that the National Ombudsman cannot change, stop, or delay a federal agency enforcement action.

-Paperwork Reduction Act

-This demand does not require approval by OMB under the Paperwork Reduction Act of 1980.